-The Applied Linguistics and TESOL Program offers a Doctor of Education degree with four areas of Specialization: language use, language teacher education, second language acquisition, and second language assessment.
-Please see the descriptions for each of these Area of Specialization below.
+The Applied Linguistics and TESOL Program offers a Doctor of Education degree with three areas of Specialization: language use, second language acquisition, and second language assessment.
+Please see the descriptions for each of these Areas of Specialization below.

 Students who did not receive their M.A. or Ed.M. from Teachers College will be expected to complete all the required courses or their equivalent for the M.A./Ed.M programs in Applied Linguistics or TESOL at Teachers College.